A traumatic brain injury, also known as a TBI, can cause very serious and lasting problems for the victim, as well as

 A subdural hematoma is the formation of a blood clot between the brain tissue and the dura.
 If it occurs slowly over several weeks it is referred to as a subdural hematoma; if it occurs quickly it is referred to an acute subdural hematoma.
 Like other clots this may require surgical correction.

-If you have relieved a blow to the head and are suffering from a head or brain injury as a result of a car accident you should see a doctor and contact an attorney to help protect your rights.
+If you have relieved a blow to the head and are suffering from a head or brain injury as a result of a truck accident or other incident, you should see a doctor and contact a Cincinnati attorney to help protect your rights.

 Symptoms Of Brain Damage

 A traumatic brain injury can be diagnosed based on a variety of different symptoms.
 The symptoms will depend on the severity and type of brain injury.
 This type of injury is unique to every individual, and one person may display completely different symptoms than the next.
 Because of this, treatment for a brain injury will vary from patient to patient.
 Many TBIs cause physical symptoms, such as headaches, as well as changes in mood or behavior.

 In cases of mild traumatic brain injuries, symptoms of brain damage may include: